ArthurBarrosDeOliveira/ArthurBarrosDeOliveira/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 45 years old, currently living in Brazil.
-I have fluency in English and have experience with SQL, Python, Data Analysis, Data visualization, and Machine Learning, PHP, React native.
+  - 💬 I am 15 years old, currently living in Brazil.
+I have fluency in English and have experience with Python.

   - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>